A lot of AI marketing lives in the gap between what the public hears when a company says “we trained our own model” and what the company actually did.

 What a model is actually made of

-To understand the whether a model is open source or open weights, you have to ask what was actually released.
+To understand whether a model is open source or open weights, you have to ask what was actually released.
 An LLM is not just “the model.”
 There are the weights, which are the billions of learned numbers people download and run.
 There is the architecture and inference code that make those weights usable.
-Then there is everything behind the training run: the training code, the dataset the model learned from, and the recipe of data mixtures, filtering, hyperparameters, and fine-tuning steps.
+Finally there is everything behind the training run: the training code, the dataset the model learned from, and the recipe of data mixtures, filtering, hyperparameters, and fine-tuning steps.

 When a model is open weights, you usually get the trained model and enough code to run it.
 When it is genuinely open source, you get the build process too.